badbatch/repodog/cli/core/README.md

 }
 ```

+##### `questionOverridesPath`

+Path to the JSON file containing your question overrides.
+The file adheres to the same structure as in the example above, except the content is not nested within a `questionOverrides` property.

+The path is relative to the current working directory if declared in a project config or absolute if declared in a global config.

 ##### `templateVariables`

 Values to populate your templates with.
-You can use the `type`, `subtype` and `customTypePath` options to target the variables to specific template sets.
+You can use the `type`, `subtype` and `custom-type-path` options to target the variables to specific template sets.
 The config allows for variables to be applied to all templates or a branch of templates through the `*` character.

 Template variables are flattened and merged and the output is passed into the templates.
 If any of the keys match the name a question, then the key's value is used as the question's initial answer.

+`templateVariables` can only be declared in a project config.
+To set `templateVariables` globally, see the [`templateVariablesPath` property](#templatevariablespath).

 ```json
 // .repodogrc